harvestingmoon/nanodeepseek/README.md

 ### NanoGPT Incorporating DeepSeek Things

+## TLDR: NanoGPT with DeepSeek

 ### Motivation:
-This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers.
-It basically incorporates novel deepseek techniques into a small simple and concise LLM (that is basically NanoGPT).
-It also allowsme to better understand the model lol
+This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers into a small simple and concise LLM (that is basically NanoGPT).
+It also allows me to better understand models at a finegrained level.

-Key items:
-1. Multi latent attention (v2)
-2. DeepSeekMoe (v2)
-3. Decoupled RoPe (v2)
-4. Multi Token Prediction (v3)
-5. GRPO ? (r1) <- I need to learn some RL stuff before I can train this model

-TLDR: I took the Andrej Karpathy's nanoGPT model and modified it to include

-Current items in place:
+### Items Implemented:

-1. Multi Latent Attention (with K/V cache in place)
+- Multi Latent Attention (with K/V cache in place)
-2. Mixture Of Experts (not DeepSeekMoe, will implement DeepSeekMoe w/o Auxillary Loss then do so later)
+- DeepSeekMoE (with fine grained expert segmentation, shared expert isolation and a modified auxillary load balacer)
-3. Decoupled RoPE
+- Decoupled RoPE

-Flash attention was already pre implemented via Torhc

-So now this model has 62 million parameters with 8 experts, each expert has about 4.7 million params

-I have not included a how to on training etc but it is trainable so I have provided the script, have fun I guess :)

-Just download use the script together with the combined instructions from Andrej Karpathy and it wil be fine
+## Things I want to further implement:
+- Multi-Token Prediction
+- GRPO (r1)
+- FP8 Mixed Precision Training
+-

+### Some Novel Statistics:

+This model has 194.8m parameters, with about 12 MoE Layers (since the transformer blocks are stacked on top of each other)

+Each MoE layer has about 9.45m params with about 7.08 active params per layer (layer referencing to the transformer block again)

+### How To train:

+1. Fork Andrej Karpathy's NanoGPT repo
+2. Replace `train.py` and `model.py` with the files here
+3. Perform the same training process as stated in the NanoGPT guide

 #### DeepSeek Papers:
 [Deepseek v2](https://arxiv.org/pdf/2405.04434)\